rtewari056/rtewari056/README.md

 - 💻 I use daily `.js`, `.html`, `.css`, `.cpp`, `.py`

-- 🌐 I Love to Build Web Applications
+- 🌐 I Love to Build Web Applications.

-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and learning full stack web development.

-- 💼 I’m pursuing a Bachelor's degree in Software Engineering;
+- 💼 I’m pursuing a Bachelor's degree in Information Technology.

-- 🌱 Learning all about **Open Source**
+- 🌱 Learning all about **Open Source**.

 - 📫 Please email via **rtewari056@gmail.com** to reach me.